Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 ## 1. Introduction

 The Simple Ledger Protocol (SLP) for tokens includes a `token_document_hash` field in the [specification for the Genesis transaction](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md#genesis---token-genesis-transaction).
 This field is intended to hold a TXID for a Bitcoin Cash transaction.
-This TXID was originally intended to point to an on-chain file uploaded with the [Bitcoin Files Specification](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md).
+This TXID was originally intended to point to an on-chain file uploaded with the [Bitcoin Files Specification](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md), but can be used with any arbitrary BCH transaction.

-This document specifies how to leverage the `token_document_hash` field when creating an SLP token to point to mutable data (data that can change over time).
+This document specifies how to leverage the `token_document_hash` field when creating an SLP token, to point to mutable data (data that can change over time).
 This provides many new use cases.
 Here are a few examples:

 - Token Icons
 - Tracking state of tokenized assets (like a video game character)
 - Security tokens compliant with arbitrary regulation rules.
+- NFTs that leverage both mutable and immutable data.

 This specification is a general approach for wallets to discover additional mutable data associated with the token.

 ## 2. Protocol Overview

-There are four parts to _encoding a pointer_ to mutable data and attaching it to the Genesis transaction for creating a new SLP token:
+There are four parts to _encoding a pointer_ to mutable data and attaching it to the Genesis transaction when creating a new SLP token:

 1. Create a [MSP bitcoincash address](./ps001-media-sharing.md).
-2. Insert the address into JSON file.
+2. Insert the address into a JSON file.
-3. Upload JSON file to the blockchain.
+3. Upload the JSON file to the blockchain, which generates a TXID.
 4. Include the TXID in the `token_document_hash` field when creating a token.

 Likewise, there are four steps to unwind the process when wallet software wants to _parse and download_ the data: